-On Our Website - Further information about the council can be obtained on the council's website (www.west-dunbarton.gov.uk) or from Finance Services, 16 Church Street, Dumbarton, G82 1QL.
+On Our Website - Further information about the council can be obtained on the council's website (West Dunbartonshire Council) or from Finance Services, 16 Church Street, Dumbarton, G82 1QL.

-Conclusion
+7. Conclusion

 The financial results show the council's finances in a fairly healthy position and, considering the ongoing significant financial pressures being faced by the council, we have successfully managed our affairs within the budget set and the financial objectives prescribed.
 This is a satisfactory outcome and reflects well on both the efforts and professionalism of management, budget holders and on the council's financial management and monitoring procedures.
+However the impact of covid-19 moving into financial year 2020/21 will certainly bring challenges in terms of cost and uncertainty around availability of Scottish Government funding to support such cost implications.
+The council's Financial Statements continue to be reported on a going concern basis.